Nathassia

-Nathassia Devine is a Dutch electronic music artist, DJ, singer and songwriter from Gouda, South Holland, currently residing in London, UK and has a radio show on Ferndale Community Radio (FCR) which has its studios in Plymouth, Devon, UK.
+Nathassia (pronounced Na-ta-see-ah) is a Dutch electronic music artist, DJ, singer and songwriter from Gouda, South Holland, currently residing in London, UK.
 Nathassia made music history by being the first electronic music artist to perform at the Luxor Temple in Egypt at the Nefertiti International Fashion Festival in April 2016, organised by Mona al Mansouri.
 Nathassia is known and praised for being an ambassador for multiculturalism and has according to leading electronic dance music magazine We Rave You perfectly emulated the ideology of Multiculturalism via her own music.
 Since lockdown in 2020 Nathassia has hosted Goddess Is A DJ, a weekly radio show which is broadcast to millions listeners in more than 31 countries including Digitally Imported Radio.
 DJmag said about her radio and live shows: "Nathassia takes the listener on a musical journey with many emotional twists and epic moments in order to discover a range of multicultural sounds and genres of electronic dance music".
 Her singles "Change The World, "In My Head", "Rainmaker" and "Lair" were playlisted on Club MTV and MTV Dance International highest chart position at number 9 in Club MTV's Big 20.
 Her latest single "Guardian Angel" charted at number 3 in the UK Dance chart.

 Early life

-Nathassia was born and raised in Gouda, Netherlands with a Dutch father and Indian mother, who was raised in Suriname, South America.
+Nathassia was born and raised in Gouda, Netherlands by a Dutch father and an Indo-Surinamese mother, who was raised in Suriname, South America.
 She grew up absorbing many multicultural musical influences and utilizes her platform and artistry now as an opportunity to embrace her multicultural heritage.
-In an interview on Surinamese National TV Nathassia said that she first started practicing her stage performance at the age of two when her father brought home an old microphone from a coach for her to play with.
+In an interview on Surinamese National TV, Nathassia said that she first started practicing her stage performance at the age of two when her father brought home an old microphone from a coach for her to play with.